armurox/SICP/README.md

 # SICP

 This repository contains my solutions to problems and exercises as I work through the book (and equivalent MIT course) on the Structure and Interpretation of Computer Programs.
 The book and lectures are both taught in Scheme, a dialect of LISP.
+You may occasionally see some bits and bobs of other languages in the repository, but those will only be common in the early parts of the repo, as I was experimenting with ideas in languages I was more comfortable with before implementing them in Scheme.
+The later parts of the repo are pretty much all in Scheme.